avadhut-noola/Dog_Cat_Classifier/README.md

 The focus of this session was to train a dataset using a Convolutional Neural Network (CNN), leveraging the power of TensorFlow and its extensive library ecosystem.

 # Concepts Covered:
--Building and training a Convolutional Neural Network (CNN).
+Building and training a Convolutional Neural Network (CNN).

--Working with TensorFlow libraries like:
+Working with TensorFlow libraries like:
--Dense
--Conv2D
+Dense
+Conv2D
--MaxPooling2D and more.
+MaxPooling2D and more.
--Fundamentals of image classification and deep learning models.
+Fundamentals of image classification and deep learning models.

 # Technologies Used:
 Python
 TensorFlow
 Keras
-Jupyter Notebooks

 # How to Run:
 Clone this repository: